-What values are important to your organisation, and how are they reflected in your benefits offering?
-There are many strong indications that having the right values is becoming increasingly important to current employees and those currently on the job market, the least not Millennials and Generation Z who are more likely than older generations to change jobs for better employee benefits.
+What values are important to your organization, and how are they reflected in your benefits offering?
+There are many strong indications that having the right values is becoming increasingly important to current employees and those currently on the job market, the least not millennials and Generation Z who are more likely than older generations to change jobs for better employee benefits.

-For company values to be seen as credible, and not merely nice words, they need to permeate throughout the entire organisation, including the benefits offering itself.
+For company values to be seen as credible, and not merely nice words, they need to permeate throughout the entire organization, including the benefits offering itself.

 3. More Satisfied Employees

-Does the offering in your organisation match what your employees actually need and want?
+Does your organization’s benefits offer match what your employees actually need and want?
 The results from Benify Score are clear: employers who follow a benefits strategy have employees who are more satisfied with their benefits and more likely to see themselves as positive ambassadors of the employer brand.
-And as every organisation knows, it pays to have happy and engaged employees.
+And as every organization knows, it pays to have happy and engaged employees.

 So, how satisfied are your employees with their benefits?
-Are they even aware of your benefits offering?
-What characterises a strategically designed benefits offering?
+Are they even aware of your benefits offer?
+What characterizes a strategically designed benefits offering?
 What is your overall purpose for offering benefits?
 These are just a few of the questions you should be asking yourself.

 Need help getting started with your employee benefits strategy?
 Be sure to download Five Tips for a Successful Benefit Strategy - absolutely free.